Gull-billed Tern (“Mr Bill”)

 In basic the Common (left) shows a grayer back, black carpel bar, black hind-crown & nape.
 Though not always apparent it is also slightly shorter-legged and smaller-billed than the Forster’s (right).

-The 2 are can be more difficult to identify in alternate plumage.
+The two are can be more difficult to identify in alternate plumage.

 The Common (left) is a grayer bird, shows a burnt-red & black-tipped bill and has slightly shorter, less-bright legs and a smaller bill.
 The Forster’s (right) shows a whiter body, orange black-tipped bill and is slightly longer-legged and larger.